RSC-RP/rare-disease-wf/README.md

 singletons.
 DeepTrio/DeepVariant
 is used for variant calling and outputs one GVCF per sample.
 GLNexus is then used to generate the joint called VCF.
 See `/testdata/GIAB_samples_small.csv` for an example of sample input.
+Paths to BAMS or FASTQs (or a mix) can be provided, and BAM indices are optional.

 The `modules/local` folder contains documented custom modules for this workflow, which I hope can be reused by our group.